razayu/Course03/CODEBOOK.md

 Getting and Cleaning Data Course Project CodeBook

-This file describes the variables, the data, and any transformations or work that I have performed to clean up the data.
+This file describes the variables, the data, and data transformations performed to clean up the data.

-•The site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones The data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones The data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The run_analysis.R script performs the following steps to clean the data:

 1.Read train and test data and append the train and test data.
   Read data
   •x_train.txt - stored in trainData variable (561 columns, 7352 rows)
   •y_train.txt and - stored in trainLabel variable (1 column, 7352 rows)
   •subject_train.txt - stored in trainSubject variable (1 column, 7352 rows)